 Why does NISD matter?
-Industrial organizations that do not meet NISD requirements for critical infrastructure security can be fined up to £17 million, or 4% of their global revenue, for non-compliant companies in the UK.
+Industrial organizations that do not meet NISD requirements for critical infrastructure security can be fined up to £17 million, or 4% of their global revenue for non-compliant companies in the UK.

 Is your critical infrastructure based in the US?
 Don’t wave NISD off just yet.
 Many US companies are also affected because they have operations in the EU.
 In case of a major safety or environmental incident — anywhere in the world — US organizations could be held negligent and financially liable for not adhering to the “minimum standards of due care” defined by NISD.

-Is your organization compliant with the NIS Directive?
+Is your critical infrastructure organization compliant with the NISD regulations?
 Be in the know.

 Get the executive NISD guide now to get briefed on:

 - How to demonstrate compliance with the critical infrastructure protection standards of the EU NIS Directive

 - How CyberX addresses key NISD areas including continuous asset and vulnerability management, threat monitoring, and incident response.